ElementsProject/lightning/README.md

 There are also numerous plugins available for Core Lightning which add
 capabilities: in particular there's a collection at: https://github.com/lightningd/plugins

-Including [helpme][helpme-github] which guides you through setting up your first channels and customizing your node.

 For a less reckless experience, you can encrypt the HD wallet seed: see [HD wallet encryption](#hd-wallet-encryption).